CategoriesServerless

 Wrap Up

 Continuing with the theme of pushing code and behavior into the infrastructure puts the ownership of operation on the Cloud Provider.
 In this case, AWS.
 By doing this, I only spend time writing code that I HAVE to write and spend less time worrying/managing the code/operations that AWS can run for me.
+Using API Gateway’s VTL Mapping with State Machine responses helps achieve just that.

 By using Step Functions, Intrinsic Functions, API Gateway with VTL and JSONPath you get a highly scalable and robust solution without having to write code